How To Cook The Perfect TurkeyNovember 29, 2019

-This year, our Traditional Christmas Box is making the holiday season easy by delivering everything you need to enjoy a traditional Christmas feast, straight to your door.
+This year, our Christmas Box is making the holiday season easy by delivering everything you need to enjoy a traditional Christmas feast, straight to your door.
 In addition to the easy to follow recipe cards, we’ll also send you a foolproof festive timing guide so that you can relax and enjoy more time with your guests.

-Our Traditional Christmas Box includes a turkey (a crown for 4-6 people and whole turkey for 8-10 people) from our trusted suppliers at Gressingham.
+Our Christmas Box includes a turkey (a crown for 4-6 people and whole turkey for 8-10 people) from our trusted suppliers at Gressingham.
 Their white turkeys are reared free-to-roam in light, airy barns with natural light, fresh air, fresh bedding every day and continuous feed and water throughout the day.
 They are slow grown for 20 weeks on Red Tractor assured farms in Suffolk and Norfolk.

 How To Prep Turkey

 - Firstly, always make sure your turkey is going to fit into the oven!
 Check that you also have a roasting dish that’s large enough for the turkey to sit on with extra room for things like pigs in blankets.
 It should also be deep enough to catch the juices.

 - Weigh your bird (if you are getting our Christmas Box, you won’t need to do this as we’ll have factored this into your timings guide!).
 Knowing the exact weight means that the cooking time is correct, and will prevent an overcooked and dry turkey.